 A recent study that used data from the National Survey on Drug Use and Health suggests that people who quit smoking are likely to develop depression or pick up another habit.

-Over the years, a huge number of scientific studies have concluded that
+Over the years, a huge number of scientific studies have concluded that smoking is harmful.

 Nicotine, which is one of the most prevalent chemical compounds in cigarettes, is notoriously addictive.

 In fact, some experts consider it to be in the same league as cocaine and heroin.